ColinKennedy/USD-Cookbook/README.md

 **Tools** are miscellaneous scripts that are built to do a specific task, with USD.

-**References** are articles that show where to find more information.
+**References** are useful pages for finding more information about USD and how to interact with it in your projects.

 Every project in this repository will show how to work in Python, C++, and USDA wherever possible.